Unit 1: Early Modern Europe

 Unit 13: Europe and the French Revolution

-- Rice, Eugene F. and Anthony Grafton.
-The Foundations of Early Modern Europe,
+- Rice, Eugene F., and Anthony Grafton.
+(1994) The foundations of early modern Europe,

-Students will need to source their own copy of the following textbooks:
+Students will need to source the following textbook on their own:

 Please be aware that due to COVID-19 safety guidelines all in-person exams have been suspended.
 As such, all final exams are currently being delivered through ProctorU, which has an approximate fee of $35 involved.
 There will be more information in your course shell, on how to apply, if your course has a final exam.